cgulotta/katacoda-scenarios/5-virtual-machine-images/step1.md

 # Virtual Machine Images

-An image of virtual machine is a copy or clone of an entire computer system or virtual machine inside a single container of file.
+A Virtual Machine Image is a clone on a computer contained in a single file.
+This includes all the software running (and not running) on the computer.
+Though it would be interesting, we can't put the hardware itself in a file; only the software.
+Think of this as a recipe to bake your computer, exactly as it's running, right now.

-Imagine your current computer, all its files and programs, as well as everything that's currently happening on it; contained in a single file.
+Imagine everything on your current computer contained in a single file.

-Let's explore an example:
+## Let's explore an example:

 ![macbook](assets/macbook.jpg)